IrinejIT52/Auth-Authorization/README.md

 6. **Test the API**
    - Use Postman or another API testing tool to interact with the endpoints.
 Refer to the [Authentication Endpoints](#authentication-endpoints) section for a list of available endpoints.

-# API Documentation for Identity Endpoints
+# API Documentation for Endpoints

 This document provides a complete list of API endpoints for identity management in ASP.NET Core.